devkumar07/List-Generator/README.md

 Note: You should have two CSV files in the “Data” folder inside “List-Generator” before running the application.
 Refer to the sample format for student roster and project roster.

-- Once your computer is set up with JDK, open terminal (if you are using Mac) or command prompt (if using windows)

--  Navigate to the directory where “List-Generator” is located on your local computer

--  Once you are inside the “List-Generator” directory, type: `javac app.java`.
-If you do not get any message after typing the

--  Type `java app`.
-You will be asked enter the student and project CSV roster.
-(You need to type the name of the csv file with the “.csv” extension)
+- Open the "List-Generator.jar" file.
+Once you open, a dialog box will appear with a welcome message

+- Enter the student roster CSV file (Ex. student_roster.csv)

+- Enter the project roster CSV file (Ex. project_roster.csv)

 - Enter the year (Ex.
 2019)